Derivator Six Functor Formalisms -- Definition and Construction I: Introduction

 It is straightforward (but slightly tedious) to check that this defines a pseudo-functor if and only if base-change and projection formula hold \cite[Proposition~3.13]{Hor15b}. \item In the derived world, using theorems on Brown representability, one gets formally that the $f_*$ functors have right adjoints $f^!$ (provided that $f_*$ commutes with infinite coproducts as well), hence the 1-opfibration (and 2-bifibration) with 1-categorical fibers $\mathcal{E} \rightarrow \mathcal{S}^{\cor}$, which corresponds to the pseudo-functor in 1.\@, is also a 1-fibration. \end{enumerate}

 It is surprising, however, that constructions 1.\@ and 2.\@ are also possible in the world of fibered multiderivators, although they become more involved.
 The first is however still completely formal.
-We will describe the results in detail now.
 It turns out that one can relax the condition that $\mathcal{S}^{\op}$ is a multicategory coming from a usual category $\mathcal{S}$ via the categorical product in $\mathcal{S}$.
 One can start with any opmulticategory $\mathcal{S}$.
 The definition of $\mathcal{S}^{\cor}$ generalizes readily to this situation.